weed35937/weed35937/README.md

 Ditstek Innovations
 March 2019 - October 2021

-[Worked with a great team building a brand-new, multi-product insurance quoting application.
+>Worked with a great team building a brand-new, multi-product insurance quoting application.
 Consumed AWS API.
 Use mostly: React, Typescript, Formik, and Material UI.
 Recently rolled out production App for several states and in process of adding some more- whilst refining the current product.
-Redesigned and improved existing micro-services that served several internal services using Python technologies in order to achieve desired reliability and scalability requirements.]
+Redesigned and improved existing micro-services that served several internal services using Python technologies in order to achieve desired reliability and scalability requirements.
 ```

-##Skill Sets
+##✨Skill Sets✨

 - API